ADVERTISING | |||||

 Course Objectives: | One of the course's objectives is to help students understand different legal concepts.
 However, the main purpose is to lay a foundation for the students to use in their future professional careers. |

 The students who have succeeded in this course; 1.
 The relevance and role of social order norms in social life; 2.
-The essential characteristics of moral rules and their relationship with legal rules; 3.
-The fundamental characteristics of religious rules and the history of secularization in the Republic of Turkey, as well as how religious concerns are addressed by legal regulations; and 4.
-The various types of penalties and their effects in this respect.
-5. The procedure of enforcing legal rules as well as concepts of burden of proof, presumptions, and interpretation 6.
-The sources of law and their fundamental qualities 7.
-Turkish judicial organization and court power, notably the supreme courts; 8.
-World legal systems and their distinguishing characteristics; 9.
-The basis for the division between public and private law 10.
-Fundamental principles of the law of persons; 11.
-Fundamental principles of family law and its institutions; 12.
-Fundamental principles of succession law; 13.
-Fundamental principles of property law and 14.
-Fundamental principles of the law of obligation |
+The essential characteristics of other rules of social conduct ( moral rules, religious rules, and rules of good manners) and their relationship with legal rules; 3.
+The history of secularization in the Republic of Turkey, and how legal regulations address religious concerns; 4.
+The characteristics of legal rules that distinguish them from other rules of social order; 5.
+The procedure for enforcing legal rules, along with concepts such as the burden of proof, presumptions, and interpretation; 6.
+The sources of law and their fundamental qualities; 7.
+The Turkish judicial organization and the powers of courts, especially the supreme courts; 8.
+World legal systems and their distinguishing features; 9.
+The foundation of the division between public and private law; 10.
+The fundamental principles of the law of persons; 11.
+The fundamental principles of family law and its institutions; 12.
+The fundamental principles of succession law; 13.
+The fundamental principles of property law; and 14.
+The fundamental principles of the law of obligations. |

 Week | Subject | Related Preparation |